Hong Kong MTR, Hong Kong

 The overall intention of the PIMS review was to provide project delivery processes that are consistent, integrated and cohesive.
 The refreshed PIMS will also incorporate best practice while being fit-for-purpose to support the corporation in its capital projects, from planning to handover for operation.

-Alongside the MTRC leadership, we set out to provide processes and guidelines to help project teams work in a consistent and repeatable way with the best possible use of systems and technology.
+Alongside the MTRC leadership, we set out to provide processes and guidelines to help project teams work in a consistent and repeatable way with the most effective use of systems and technology.

 Digital transformation